Ward R. Bliss: Early life and education

-Bliss was born in Lewisburg, Pennsylvania.
+Ward Raymond Bliss was born on December 15, 1855, in Lewisburg, Pennsylvania, to George Ripley Bliss.
 He graduated from Bucknell University in 1874 and was a member of the Sigma Chi fraternity.

 Career

 In 1874, Bliss moved to Chester, Pennsylvania.
 He worked as a teacher while studying law and was admitted to the Delaware County bar in 1878.

 In 1881, Bliss began publishing a weekly legal journal, of which 5 volumes were published in book form under the title "The Delaware County Reports".
 He also published a "Digest of the Local Laws of Delaware County".

-In 1882, Bliss became owner and editor of the Delaware County Republican newspaper in Chester, Pennsylvania and continued in that capacity until 1893.
+In 1882, Bliss became owner and editor of the Delaware County Republican newspaper in Chester and continued in that capacity until 1893.
+He was an incorporator of the Cumberland Telephone Company, later renamed the United Telephone Company.
+He worked as general counsel for the United Telephone Company.
+He had a law partnership with A. B. Geary.

-He worked as Chair of the Delaware County Republican Committee in 1887 and was elected to the Pennsylvania House of Representatives for Delaware County defeating Albert Magnin in 1889.
-Bliss was re-elected to serve 8 consecutive terms, served as chairman of the committee of appropriations and as Majority Leader from 1903-1904.
+He worked as chair of the Delaware County Republican Committee in 1887 and was elected to the Pennsylvania House of Representatives for Delaware County defeating Albert Magnin in 1889.
+Bliss was re-elected to serve eight consecutive terms, served as chairman of the committee of appropriations and as Majority Leader from 1903-1904.

 Bliss died in office and his vacancy was filled by Crosby M. Black.

 Personal life

+Bliss did not marry.
+His brothers were Robert E. Bliss, Tasker H. Bliss and H. H. Bliss.

-Bliss died in Philadelphia, Pennsylvania and is interred at the Lewisburg Cemetery in Lewisburg, Pennsylvania.
+Bliss died following hospitalization for pneumonia in Philadelphia, Pennsylvania, and is interred at the Lewisburg Cemetery in Lewisburg, Pennsylvania.